Skip to content

 Stopping breastfeeding has two consequences:

-1. You will be forced to give your baby formula.
-In many ways, powdered formula is similar to breast milk : both provide the energy and nutrients needed by the baby while quenching their thirst.
-Your baby will therefore grow up healthy, whatever milk he drinks.
-Breast milk has additional benefits to formula milk, such as the mother's supply of antibodies or the donation of white blood cells, but many babies are mainly fed formula without health problems.
+1. You will be required to give your baby formula.
+In many ways, powdered formula is similar to breast milk : both provide the energy and nutrients your baby needs while quenching their thirst.
+Therefore, your baby will grow up healthy, regardless of which milk they drink.
+Breast milk has additional benefits over formula, such as providing the mother's antibodies or donating white blood cells, but many babies are fed primarily on formula without any health problems.

-2. Stopping breastfeeding requires you to stop it permanently.
-Indeed, stopping breastfeeding gradually causes lactation to stop.
-If you want to continue breastfeeding your baby after taking a break to take care of yourself, for example, you must continue to express your milk, particularly using a breast pump.
+2. Stopping breastfeeding requires you to stop breastfeeding permanently.
+In fact, stopping breastfeeding gradually causes lactation to stop.
+If you want to continue breastfeeding your baby after taking a break for treatment, for example, you must continue expressing your milk, particularly with a breast pump.

-We are taking the liberty of giving you this information because if there is only one thing you should take away from this article, it is that you have the right to stop breastfeeding if you feel the need to do so.
-We are absolutely trying to relieve you of guilt: stopping breastfeeding because of pain (or for any other reason if that is your decision) will not make you a bad mother.
-It is also important that you think about yourself, your health and your mental health as a young mother.
+We're giving you this information because if there's one thing you should remember from this article, it's that you have the right to stop breastfeeding if you feel the need.
+We're absolutely trying to make you feel less guilty: stopping breastfeeding because of pain (or for any other reason, if that's your decision) won't make you a bad mother.
+It's also important that you think about yourself, your health, and your mental health as a new mother.